Marcos-cat/school_projects/English/EssayTemplate.md

 ## Background Information

 Programmers have had the comfort of the C-based languages for a long time.
 C is the language upon which many commonplace languages are built.
-It has a familiar curly-brace syntax and uses regular English characters for its function and variable names.
+It has a familiar curly-brace syntax and uses regular English characters; characters that can be typed on a keyboard.
 But other languages exist unbeknownst to many that break the norms that many don't even realize can be broken.
 Uiua is one such language.

 ## Thesis Statement